-Zanderland (Zan) Asante is the founder and CEO of Poet in Flight Studio and Creative Seasons Music Publishing, BMI.
+Zanderland (Zan) Asante is the founder and CEO of Poems in Bloom Media, Blooming Compassion Outreach, and Creative Seasons Music Publishing, BMI.
 She has served as a communication professor at Morgan State University and Howard University; talk show producer at WBAL radio (Baltimore) and WBZ radio (Boston); and development director & announcer at WEAA radio (MSU).
-With a love for music, she is a voting member of the Recording Academy (Grammy Awards) and a member of BMI (Performance Rights Organization).
 Zan holds a B.S. in Communication Studies from Morgan State University and a Master’s in Public Relations from Boston University.
-She has been a member of the Alpha Kappa Alpha, Sorority, Inc. for nearly 30 years.
+She has been a member of the Alpha Kappa Alpha, Sorority, Inc. for 35 years.

 Zan’s writing style is comforting, inspiring, and healing and many describe her voice as velvet that soothes the soul.
 Her poetic melodies are gracefully being shared throughout the world.
 As a spoken word with music artist, she did not wait for record labels, rather decided to start her own music label and publishing company to market her unique gift.
-Her latest CD “Poems in Bloom” is a fresh collaboration of poetry, music, Psalms, and other Scriptures to inspire, refresh, and heal.
+Her latest single and video "Blooming Compassion" (2020) spoken word and music message of compassion, faith, and action leading us to fulfill purpose and improve humanity.
+“Poems in Bloom" (released in 2016) is a fresh collaboration of poetry, music, Psalms, and other Scriptures to inspire, refresh, and heal.
 It is a reflection of her healing journey through faith, strength, and courage.
-“Poems in Bloom” was included on the first round ballot of the 59th Grammy Awards and received positive acknowledgement from Grammy Award winning musicians.
-Zan says that God’s Love and Protection have given her wings.
+Both releases were included on the first round Grammy Awards ballot.

 Family . . .